 On this page

 Croatia holds the top position in Europe for youth unemployment at the time of writing this work, which has been the main social challenge for a long time alongside precarious work and the increasing number of young people who opted for (long) lasting leave abroad.
-Total unemployment of young people aged 15-29 in 2016 was 24.4%, while unemployment broken down into age subgroups was 52.0% for young people aged 15-19, 25.3% for young people aged 20-24, 18.8% for 25-29 years old, and in the subgroup of 20-29 years unemployment was 21.4%.
-There are 42.4% of young people with low education, 32.1% of upper secondary school and 20.9% of young people with a diploma.
-There are 15.3% long-term unemployed young people aged 15-29, while the EU average is 5.9% The share of youth outside the education system, training and the labour market (NEET) is also relatively high and in 2016 it was 16.9% for the 15-29 age group.
+Total unemployment of young people aged 15-29 in 2020 was 16.6%, while unemployment broken down into age subgroups was 50.8% for young people aged 15-19, 15.2% for young people aged 20-24, 13.2% for 25-29 years old, and in the subgroup of 20-29 years unemployment was 14.0%.
+There are 25.8% of young people (between 15 and 29 years) with low education (less than primary, primary and lower secondary education), 57.0% of upper secondary education (upper secondary and post-secondary non-tertiary education) and 17.2% of young people in tertiary education.
+In 2020, there are 3.8% long-term unemployed young people while in 2015 there was 15.3% long-term unemployed young people aged 15-29.
+The EU average for 2020 is 3.2%.
+The share of youth outside the education system, training and the labour market (NEET) is also relatively high and in 2020 it was 14.6% for the 15-29 age group.

 The results of the aforementioned research show that in the group of unemployed 62.9% of young people are supported by parents during the unemployment, 38.4% occasionally perform various jobs, 12.6% are supported by their employed spouse, 10.5% receive cash benefits from the Croatian Employment Service, 1.8% receive assistance from humanitarian organizations, and 0.8% have another source of unemployment support.